 These Coffee-Rubbed Burgers are topped with Caramelized Grilled Onions, tangy Prato Cheese slices, and an incredible Homemade BBQ Sauce.
 The recipe for these extra creamy and delicious Coffee-Rubbed Burgers is easy and simple.
 All you have to do is to shape the patties, season them, grill them, and viola!
 You have got yourself the best burgers in the world.
 Side it with your favorite Green Salad, Roasted Vegetables, and French Fries.

-To make the best smoky coffee-rubbed burgers ever first things first you should make the seasoning.
-And to make your perfect coffee seasoning, in a small bowl, combine the salt, smoked paprika, sugar, onion powder, garlic powder, chili powder, oregano, coriander, black pepper.
+To make the best smoky Coffee-Rubbed Burgers ever, first, things first you should make the seasoning.
+To make your perfect coffee seasoning, combine the salt, smoked paprika, sugar, onion powder, garlic powder, chili powder, oregano, coriander, and black pepper in a small bowl.
 Add the ground coffee, and whisk well.

 Place the ground beef in a large bowl, sprinkle with some salt and pepper to taste.
 Combine the mixture with your hand.
 Damp your hands and form four patties of the same size.
 You can also use a patty press if you have one.

 Sprinkle four patties with the spices mixture on both sides.
 Use your finger to coat them evenly and press the spices into the patties.
 Place them on a wire rack and let them cool in the fridge for 30 minutes.
 Heat the grill while the patties are cooling.